spatialos/gdk-for-unity/docs/content/glossary.md

 * Connect a client-worker to a cloud deployment via your Unity Editor so that you can debug using the [development authentication flow](https://docs.improbable.io/reference/13.5/shared/auth/development-authentication).
 (Note that you can also use the Receptionist to connect in this situation.)

-Note that there are [other ways (SpatialOS documentation)](https://docs.improbable.io/reference/13.3/shared/deploy/connect-external) to connect a client-worker to a cloud deployment without using the Locator flow.
+Note that there are [other ways](https://docs.improbable.io/reference/13.3/shared/deploy/connect-external) to connect a client-worker to a cloud deployment without using the Locator flow.

 > Related:
 >